 Walnut flooring for the bedroom and a walnut ledge for the living room space provides uniform accents.
-The room can support a Standard King or Double Queen beds, with room for a sofa.
-Additional elements include bed tables, cone lamps, soft lighting for the ledge and a rice paper lamp provides a soft glow from the wall.
+The room can support a Standard King or Double Queen bed, with room for a sofa.
+Additional elements include bed tables, cone lamps, soft lighting for the ledge, and a rice paper lamp that provides a soft glow from the wall.

 Gamers rejoice!
 Behind the walnut closet doors, pixorama art of Osaka’s famous landmarks shines in pixelated color thanks to EBoy graphic designers.

-Further room definition includes a living room space, supported by soft carpeting in pink, blue or grey, a sofa, and walnut cocktail bar with two stools for drinks, outside views, and desk work.
-The nook is supported by a minibar, neon refinements, glassware, cocktail shaker and the appropriate items for a tea ceremony.
+Further room definition includes a living room space, supported by soft carpeting in pink, blue, or grey, a sofa, and a walnut cocktail bar with two stools for drinks, outside views, and desk work.
+The nook is supported by a minibar, neon refinements, glassware, cocktail shaker, and the appropriate items for a tea ceremony.

 EWOW Suite: Your Extreme Wow Presidential Experience

 The 27th floor is your place for extreme – wow – views of Osaka’s skyline.
-Similar to Japanese homes, the suite several rooms.
-In this case, five rooms are divided by deep oak spaces, with oak plank flooring common to dining room, bedroom, and garden entrance.
-Grey marble accents doors, windows and the bathroom.
+Similar to Japanese homes, the suite has several rooms.
+In this case, five rooms are divided by deep oak spaces, with oak plank flooring common to the dining room, bedroom, and garden entrance.
+Grey marble accents doors, windows, and the bathroom.
 Rooms gain privacy with sliding shoji screens styled in brass frames.

-There is a poetic tension between extravagance and simplicity to the overall design, giving guests the choice for ambience or a more vibrant atmosphere to entertain others.
+There is a poetic tension between extravagance and simplicity to the overall design, giving guests the choice for ambiance or a more vibrant atmosphere to entertain others.

-The EWoW entrance embraces biophilic design, with guests entering the garden room through double doors.
-This is the suite’s heart and emulates a zen environment with live trees, flooring the space with oxygen.
+The EWoW entrance embraces a biophilic design, with guests entering the garden room through double doors.
+This is the suite’s heart and emulates a zen environment with live trees, flooding the space with oxygen.
 Styled rugs and stone-grey poufs express a rugged natural environment of stones and natural earth.

-The space is spoiled by a double-height ceiling with a textile-based skylight which changes color for entertainment.
+Space is spoiled by a double-height ceiling with a textile-based skylight that changes color for entertainment.

 A relaxing day bed provides an experience with skyline view next to ceiling-height windows which allow natural light to flood in.

-A beautiful oak table, crafted with Japanese woodworking technique, centers the dining room space.
+A beautiful oak table, crafted with Japanese woodworking techniques, centers the dining room space.
 Pendant lamps hang above with varying heights and a Moooi golden chair extends the opulence factor for this space.

 The Image Gallery

-Osaka W is a visual masterpiece which draws on regional, historical references and design cues from Japanese and European worlds.
+Osaka W is a visual masterpiece that draws on regional, historical references and design cues from the Japanese and European worlds.
 The selection of color, arrangements, furniture, and accents is made with astonishing detail that the project must have been one titanic effort of coordination and project management.
-Concrete’s end product is to be congratulated with standing ovation.
+Concrete’s end product is to be congratulated with a standing ovation.